 Seniors get personal care in a home-like setting

-Assisted living isn’t the only housing option for an older adult who needs care.
-Another good option is a residential care home.
+Assisted living communities aren’t the only housing option for an older adult who needs care.

 - A single or double room (not an apartment)

 Generally, most provide supervision and help with activities of daily living like:

 - Dressing and grooming

 - Storing and distributing medication (but not administering)

 - Some level of medical services, like giving medication

 - Certain types of medical-level care, like tube feeding or treatment of open bedsores

 - The level of amenities and recreational activities you’d normally find in an assisted living community